riddlet/riddlet.github.io/_drafts/_posts/2015-1-9-WorkflowTweaks.md

 ###### 1.  .Rmd -> .md

 I used the `KnitPost` function I found [here][ref1].
-It worked beautifully on the post I was working on.
+It has worked beautifully so far.
 We'll see how it holds up in the long-term.

 ###### 2. Latex support?